 The archivists of The United Church of Canada, from coast to coast to coast, recognize and acknowledge that the records we hold document colonialism and oppression committed by the church and its antecedent denominations.
 We acknowledge that colonialism and oppression occurred not only in the past but is present today.

-We acknowledge that these records hold the stories of the past, the present and the future of First Nations, Métis and Inuit communities across Turtle Island and that these communities have diverse spiritual beliefs, histories and ways of life.
+We acknowledge that these records hold the stories of the past, the present and the future of First Nations, Métis and Inuit communities across the land and that these communities have diverse spiritual beliefs, histories and ways of life.

 Through the repatriation of records to Indigenous communities we work towards reconciliation and living out our apologies for the reality and ongoing legacy of residential schools.